Updated: January 29, 2025

 azores island portugalThe basics “bom dia” (good morning), “boa tarde” (good afternoon), or “boa noite” (good evening), and the general phrase “tudo bem?” (how are you doing?) are commonly used phrases among the Portuguese.
 These phrases are an excellent place to start a conversation with a local.

-Yes, more in-depth conversations with Portuguese people will be easier if you learn the language.
+Yes, more in-depth conversations with Portuguese people will be easier if you learn the Portuguese language.
 Portuguese also has certain mannerisms and expressions, so speaking with locals will help you sharpen your communication skills.

-Other useful Portuguese phrases may be:
+Other useful Portuguese language phrases may be:

 • “Eu gostaria de pedir…” (“I would like to ask for…”)